WilliamBidle/williambidle.github.io/docs/_posts/2022-12-04-Fun-with-Autoencoders.md

                 verbose = 0) # hide the output while training
 ```

 And we are done!
 That was easy.
 Now how did it do?
-Let's look at the first test data point and compare it with the result after passing it through our autoencoder.
+Let's look at the first test data point and compare it with the result after passing it through our autoencoder:

 ```python
 encoded_test = encoder.predict(test) # encode our features